erjiang/mine-on-demand/README.md

 ## Updating/changing the Minecraft server version

-The Minecraft server is downloaded and baked into the AMI.
-To change the server JAR:
+The Minecraft server JAR should be automatically downloaded when the server is started.
+See `server_wrapper.py` for details.

-1. Get the URL of the server JAR that you want to use.
-1. In `ami/install_minecraft.sh`, change the URL near the top of the file.
-1. Run `make ami/MY_AMI` or `packer minecraft.json` to build the new AMI.